kite-sdk/kite/NOTES.md

 must produce or accept types that depend on the supplied Schema.
 Today, this winds up looking like the following.

-    HDFSDatasetRepository repo = new HDFSDatasetRepository(
+    FileSystemDatasetRepository repo = new FileSystemDatasetRepository(
       fileSystem, new Path(...)
     );

-    HDFSDataset data = repo.create("events", eventSchema);
+    FileSystemDataset data = repo.create("events", eventSchema);

-    HDFSDatasetWriter<Event> writer = data.getWriter();
+    FileSystemDatasetWriter<Event> writer = data.getWriter();

     writer.write(new Event(...));

-Note hat HDFSDataset doesn't take a type param.
+Note hat FileSystemDataset doesn't take a type param.
 Instead, getWriter() is defined as a template method (<E> DatasetWriter<E> getWriter()).
 In this specific example, it's obvious that the user knows the proper type parameter and could easily supply it in the definition.
 However, in the case of an existing dataset, this is less clear.

-    // If HDFSDataset has a type, it could only be <?>.
+    // If FileSystemDataset has a type, it could only be <?>.
-    HDFSDataset data = repo.get("events");
+    FileSystemDataset data = repo.get("events");

-Once we have a handle to HDFSDataset, we could provide a method that tells us what type should be expected.
+Once we have a handle to FileSystemDataset, we could provide a method that tells us what type should be expected.
 Of course, this doesn't help later definitions.

     // I don't know what type to use and reflection can't help due to erasure.
-    HDFSDatasetWriter<?> writer = data.getWriter();
+    FileSystemDatasetWriter<?> writer = data.getWriter();

 It seems like the only thing to do is be JDBC-ish in our treatment.
 That is, if the developer knows the table (dataset), they must have some idea how to